Active-Absorbing Phase Transitions in the Parallel Minority Game: Abstract

 \section{Abstract}

 The Parallel Minority Game (PMG) is a synchronous adaptive multi-agent model that exhibits active-absorbing transitions characteristic of non-equilibrium statistical systems.
 We perform a comprehensive numerical study of the PMG under two families of microscopic decision rules: (i) agents update their choices based on instantaneous population in their alternative choices, and (ii) threshold-based activation that activates agents movement only after overcrowding density crossing a threshold.
 We measure time-dependent and steady state limits of activity \(A(t)\), overcrowding fraction \(F(t)\) as functions of the control parameter \(g=N/D\), where \(N\) is the number of agents and \(D\) is the total number of sites.
 Instantaneous rules display mean-field directed-percolation (MF-DP) scaling with \(\beta\approx1.00\), \(\delta\approx0.5\), and \(\nu_{\parallel}\approx2.0\).
-Threshold rules, however, produce a distinct non-mean-field universality class with \(\beta\approx0.75\) and a systematic failure of MF-DP dynamical scaling.
-We show that thresholding acts as a relevant perturbation to DP.
-The results highlight how minimal cognitive features at the agent level fundamentally alter large-scale critical behaviour in socio-economic and active systems.
+Threshold rules, however, produce a distinct non-mean-field universality class with \(\beta\approx0.75\) and a systematic failure of dynamical scaling.
+We show that thresholding acts as a relevant perturbation to the critical behavior of the model.
+The results highlight how minimal cognitive features at the agent level fundamentally alter large-scale critical behavior in socio-economic and active systems.